Andreh-Z/Andreh-Z/README.md

 📟 Pokedex: This is a web application that allows users to search for Pokemon and view their stats and abilities.
 It was built using the same technologies as the e-commerce store.
 You can view the project at [link].

 🚀 Space travel website: This website provides information about a fictional space travel agency.
 It was built using React, Redux, React Router, Bootstrap for design, and Framer Motion for animations.
 It is a visually appealing website with information about space travel.
-You can view the project at [link].
+You can view the project at <a href="https://main--nimble-gumption-dae685.netlify.app/">[link]</a>.

 📝 Form simulator: This is a form simulator built using React and Firebase, with a design powered by react-bootstrap.
 It allows users to fill out a form and submit their responses, which are then stored in a Firebase database.
 The form components are developed based on a JSON file, so you can customize the components by simply editing the JSON file.
 The simulator is connected to Firebase and, after registering, returns a table with all the registered users in the database in real time.
 View the project at <a href="https://greydive-test.web.app/">[link]</a>.